lazerwalker/blog/about.md

 permalink: /about/
 ---

-Mike is a New York-based game designer, conceptual artist, and software engineer.
+Mike makes interactive art, experimental games, and software tools.

 For more information on Mike and his work, check out [http://lazerwalker.com](http://lazerwalker.com).